-- June 15 for fall semester reinstatement - October 15 for spring semester reinstatement - Reinstatement will not be considered for summer sessions. - To apply for reinstatement, follow the steps below: - 1.
-Complete and submit the "Application for Academic Reinstatement" and the "Academic Reinstatement Questionnaire" before the application dates listed above. - 2.
-If you attended another college since you last attended LCCC, indicate such on your application and send your official transcript to the Office of Registration/ Student Records at 4525 Education Park Drive, Schnecksville, PA 18078. - 3.
-If you were dismissed more than four years ago, submit your application and contact the Counseling Center. - 4.
+- June 15 for fall semester reinstatement - October 15 for spring semester reinstatement - Reinstatement will not be considered for summer sessions.

+To apply for reinstatement, follow the steps below:

+- 1. Complete and submit the "Application for Academic Reinstatement" and the "Academic Reinstatement Questionnaire" before the application dates listed above. - If you attended another college since you last attended LCCC, indicate such on your application and send your official transcript to the Office of Registration/ Student Records at 4525 Education Park Drive, Schnecksville, PA 18078. - 3.
+If you were dismissed more than one year ago and missed reinstatement deadline, submit your application and contact the Dean of Academic Support and Success. - 4.
 Provide documentation of other activities that demonstrate your readiness to return and succeed at college study (e.g. military service, employment experience, etc.)

-The student is required to appear before the Academic

-Review Committee to present the application and the changed circumstances.
-The student will be notified of the reinstatement hearing date within 7-10 days of the application deadline, and will be notified of the Committee's decision within 7-10 days following the hearing date.
+The student is required to appear before the Academic Review Committee to present the application and the changed circumstances.
+The student will be notified of the reinstatement hearing date within 7-10 days of the application, and will be notified of the Committee's decision within 7-10 days following the hearing date.